SS Imo: Halifax Explosion

 In 1917 Imo sailed as a charter for the Belgian Relief Commission.
-Being neutral, Imo said on her side the words "Belgian Relief" to protect her from German and Austro-Hungarian submarines.
+Being neutral, Imo had on her side the words "Belgian Relief" to protect her from German and Austro-Hungarian submarines.
 Imo was sailing in ballast (empty) en route to New York to load relief supplies.
 She reached Halifax on 3 December for neutral inspection, and spent two days in Bedford Basin awaiting bunkering.
 She was cleared to leave port on 5 December, but was delayed as her bunker coal did not arrive until late that afternoon.
 Bunkering was not completed until after the anti-submarine nets had been raised for the night, so she could not weigh anchor until the next morning.